 Today we fly to tropical Cairns in Far North Queensland.
-This is the gateway city to many of Australia’s natural wonders, including the Great Barrier Reef.
+This is the gateway city to many of Australia’s natural wonders including the Great Barrier Reef.
 Enjoy three pleasant nights at the Flynn Hotel Cairns adjacent to the waterfront and esplanade.
-This stunning five-star hotel features three restaurants and bars, glass swimming pools and Eléme Day Spa and wellness center.
+This stunning five-star hotel features three restaurants and bars, glass swimming pools, and the Eléme Day Spa and wellness center.

-Day 10 : Kurandra Scenic Trail & Skyrail
+Day 10 : Kurandra Scenic Train & Skyrail

 Day 11 : Great Barrier Reef & Scenic Helicopter Ride